PaulGuillen/PaulGuillen/README.md

 ## Some things about me!!

 - 🌳 Starting work at NTT DATA PERU.
+- 🐶 I have two dogs called Rocky and Abby.
 - 🔭 Degree in systems engineer.
 - 🌱 Responsible with schedules.
 - 👯 I’m looking to collaborate with other content creators.